LinkedEarth/presto-catalina-workshop/exercises/exercise-04-cfr-lmr-deduplication.md

 **Things to consider:**

 - Are the records from the same site or clearly different sites that happen to be nearby?
+(Similar records may appear in LiPDverse under different datasets when contributed by different individuals over time.)
 - Do the time series correlate strongly?
 (A high correlation suggests they're measuring the same thing.)
 - Do they cover different time periods, such that together they extend the record length?

-Work through the proximity-flagged groups and record your choices.
+When you've made a choice on a duplicate group, note the choices you made and why in the text box provided.

 ---